Carcass’s Surgical Steel is one of the best metal records of the century.

 And yet.
 Still and all?
 It’s nice to see the good people of the kingdom of metal, even when you feel like something of an exile.

-I spent as much or more time watching Steer (Steer! what choice did he have but to become the guitarist in a band that fetishizes the horror of the abattoir?), Carcass’s other founding half, thrashing away to Walker’s left.
-A Perpetual Thrashing Machine, he was the antithesis of Walker’s colossal pyramid.
+I spent as much or more time watching Steer (Steer! what choice did the man have but to become the guitarist in a band that would one day sing the horrors of the abattoir?), Carcass’s other founding half, thrashing away to Walker’s left.
+A Perpetual Thrashing Machine he was, and the perfect complement to Walker’s Colossal Pyramid.
 It wasn’t regulation headbanging, but rather that horse-head-swinging that even better communicates the abandon of the music: face obscured by his blond hair, shirt half-open, skinny arms working away … it is older and deeper than thrash, older even than metal, though for me it finds its iconic representation in my memory of Ozzy’s Jake E. Lee.

 At one point during the show, Walker informed security that it was okay for people to take pictures.
 “We don’t wear corpse paint or make-up,” he said.
 On the one hand, the typical metal appeal to authenticity.
 And yet, what was Walker saying but we look our age?
 He might as well have quoted that old quatrain, “Remember me now …” for those younger fans looking into the mirror of the music.‡ There was neither the urge to cheat death nor to represent it as a mask.